kuetemeier/Node-Express-Angular-Coffee-Bootstrap/Readme.md

 You're done!
 Check back later for more exciting progress!
 Feel free to suggest improvements by opening an issue or submitting a pull request!

 # Thanks
+This Template ist based on (forked from) the Hoverbear/Angular-Coffee-Express, which was a great source and helped me a lot, thank you Andrew Hobden.

 Thanks the contributors to the following Open Source Technologies:
 * coffee-script
 * express